NCAlgebra/NC/README.md

 ## Installation

-All that is needed for NCAlgebra to run is that its top directory, the 'NC' directory, be on Mathematica's search path.
+All that is needed for NCAlgebra to run is that its top directory, the `NC` directory, be on Mathematica's search path.
 If you are on a unix flavored machine (Solaris, Linux, Mac OSX) then unpacking or cloning in your home directory (`~`) is all you need to do.
 You may want to try to run NCAlgebra as explained in the next section to see if that